iamsonal/aiAgentStudio/README.md

 #### **Configuration & Control (Clicks, Not Code)**

+This framework is designed to empower teams to build, manage, and scale powerful AI assistants on the Salesforce platform.
+Its key features are focused on providing a balance of flexibility, control, and enterprise-grade reliability.

+##### Configuration & Control (Clicks, Not Code)

 *   **Admin-Friendly Agent Builder:** Define and manage every aspect of your AI agents declaratively.
-Admins can configure an agent's personality, link it to an AI model, and assign its tools through core configuration objects like **`AIAgentDefinition__c`** and **`AgentCapability__c`**, minimizing the need for custom Apex code for setup and maintenance.
+Admins can configure an agent's personality, link it to an AI model, and assign its tools through core configuration objects like `AIAgentDefinition__c` and `AgentCapability__c`, minimizing the need for custom Apex code for setup and maintenance.
 *   **Guided Workflows & Smart Task Sequencing:** Enforce business processes by defining the exact order in which an agent must perform tasks.
-You can configure a capability using the **`ExecutionPrerequisites__c`** field, ensuring the agent follows a logical, predictable path (e.g., `find_record` must succeed before `update_record`).
+You can configure a capability using the `ExecutionPrerequisites__c` field, ensuring the agent follows a logical, predictable path (e.g., `find_record` must succeed before `update_record`).
 *   **Intelligent Error Recovery:** Decide how an agent should behave when a tool fails.
-By configuring the **`HaltAndReportError__c`** flag on a specific `AgentCapability__c`, you can choose to either stop and clearly explain the problem to the user or allow the agent to attempt autonomous recovery with a different tool.
+By configuring the `HaltAndReportError__c` flag on a specific `AgentCapability__c`, you can choose to either stop and clearly explain the problem to the user or allow the agent to attempt autonomous recovery with a different tool.

-#### **Intelligence & Actions**
+##### Intelligence & Actions

-*   **Persistent Conversational Memory:** The framework gives agents a "Context Ledger," stored in **`ChatSession__c.EntityHistoryJson__c`**, allowing them to remember key records and information mentioned across multiple interactions in a single conversation.
+*   **Persistent Conversational Memory:** The framework gives agents a "Context Ledger," stored in `ChatSession__c.EntityHistoryJson__c`, allowing them to remember key records and information mentioned across multiple interactions in a single conversation.
 This means users don't have to repeat themselves, and the agent gets smarter as the conversation progresses.
 *   **Built-in Managerial Approvals:** For high-stakes actions, require a formal sign-off.
-The framework can automatically create a **`HumanApprovalRequest__c`** record and submit it into a standard **Salesforce Approval Process**, pausing the action until a manager approves or rejects it.
+The framework can automatically create a `HumanApprovalRequest__c` record and submit it into a standard Salesforce Approval Process, pausing the action until a manager approves or rejects it.

-*   **Real-time "Thinking" Display:** Enhance the user experience with an optional streaming-like interface, powered by a Platform Event (**`TransientMessage__e`**).
+*   **Real-time "Thinking" Display:** Enhance the user experience with an optional streaming-like interface, powered by a Platform Event (`TransientMessage__e`).
 Users can see the agent's intermediate thoughts and text responses in near real-time while it works on a longer task in the background, making the interaction feel more dynamic and transparent.

-#### **Integration & Extensibility**
+##### Integration & Extensibility

 *   **Connect to Any AI Model:** The framework is not locked into one AI provider.
-Using the **Adapter Pattern** (**`ILLMProviderAdapter`** interface) and a simple **`LLMConfiguration__c`** record, you can connect to different Large Language Models (e.g., OpenAI, Anthropic, Google), allowing you to choose the best model for your needs.
+Using the Adapter Pattern (`ILLMProviderAdapter` interface) and a simple `LLMConfiguration__c` record, you can connect to different Large Language Models (e.g., OpenAI, Anthropic, Google), allowing you to choose the best model for your needs.
 *   **Create Any Custom Action:** Go beyond the powerful standard actions.
-Developers can easily build custom tools that interact with any part of Salesforce—or even external systems—by implementing the **`IAgentAction`** interface.
+Developers can easily build custom tools that interact with any part of Salesforce—or even external systems—by implementing the `IAgentAction` interface.
 *   **Teach the Agent Your Business:** Equip your agent with deep knowledge of your specific business environment.
-You can create custom context providers by implementing **`IAgentContextProvider`** and link them to an agent via the **`AgentContextConfig__c`** object, allowing the agent to make more informed decisions.
+You can create custom context providers by implementing `IAgentContextProvider` and link them to an agent via the `AgentContextConfig__c` object, allowing the agent to make more informed decisions.

-#### **Trust & Safety**
+##### Trust & Safety

 *   **Built on Salesforce Security:** The agent fundamentally respects your existing security model.
-It acts *as the user*, meaning it can only access data the user is permitted to see.
-The framework automatically enforces **Sharing Rules, Profiles, and Field-Level Security (FLS)** during every step of its process.
+It acts as the user, meaning it can only access data the user is permitted to see.
+The framework automatically enforces Sharing Rules, Profiles, and Field-Level Security (FLS) during every step of its process.
 *   **Scalable & Performant Processing:** The framework's architecture is designed for performance.
-It can be configured to use either default **Apex Queueables** or a highly scalable, event-driven model powered by **Platform Events** (`AsyncFrameworkRequest__e`), ensuring the agent remains responsive even in high-volume organizations.
+It can be configured to use either default Apex Queueables or a highly scalable, event-driven model powered by Platform Events (`AsyncFrameworkRequest__e`), ensuring the agent remains responsive even in high-volume organizations.

 ---